 To start off the season, let's all bring in samples of our script notes and breakdowns for a show and tell.
 Whether digital or traditional, let's share our notes, explore our individual styles of working and compare our similarities and differences of note taking on various projects: features, episodic or commercials.
 Feel free to bring in notes from a movie or tv show that's already hit the screens, or to black out any info to respect your show's NDA (non disclosure agreement).

-Bryant Park Meeting: Joining The Union
+Bryant Park Social: Joining The Union

 July 10, 11am-1pm EST @Reading Room Area

 Wondering what it takes to join the union?
 Do you have the right experience?
 How will you know when would be the right time?
 Will it actually be worth it, really?